Blue Schools Ireland; Bringing the Ocean into your classroom

 For more information including the handbook, criteria and application form see https://webgate.ec.europa.eu/maritimeforum/en/node/5494

-International Programmes – the All-Atlantic Blue School Network
+The All-Atlantic Blue School Network

 In June 2021, the All-Atlantic Blue Schools Network (AA-BSN) was formally launched.
 The AA-BSN is one of six All-Atlantic joint pilot actions which comprise the All-Atlantic Ocean Research Alliance